m-kloeckner/snapcast-tcz/README.md

 # snapcast-tcz
 -----

-A PiCore Snapcast extension for the RaspberryPi.
+A Snapcast exentions for the PiCore Player running on the RaspberryPi.

-This tcz extension allows to run the Snapcast's client component in a PiCore installation.
+This tcz extension allows to run the Snapcast's client component in a PiCore Player installation. (see https://sites.google.com/site/picoreplayer/)
+This extension should also run on a regular PiCore installation.
+Maybe you will need to install further dependencies.
+If yes, see the installation instructions below.

 ## Installation